cspr-rad/kairos-spec/src/spec.typ

 === Withdraw Tokens From L2 System

-*[tag:F01]*: Users should be able to withdraw tokens from their L2 account to their L1 account any given time through a CLI.
+*[tag:F01]*: Users should be able to withdraw tokens from their L2 account to their L1 account at any given time through a CLI.
 This interaction should not require the approval of the operator (#link( "https://ethereum.org/en/developers/docs/scaling/validium/#deposits-and-withdrawals", )[see Ethereum's validium]).